When Your Heart Stops Beating: Touring

-+44's first show took place at the Roxy Theatre in Hollywood on September 7, 2006 with a second appearance following at the London Astoria.
+The tour in support of When Your Heart Stops Beating served as the band's sole major outing before the project came to an end. +44's first show took place at the Roxy Theatre in Hollywood on September 7, 2006 with a second appearance following at the London Astoria.
 The band embarked on a promotional tour of the United Kingdom shortly thereafter.
 Barker broke a bone in his arm during the band's music video shoot but managed to complete the performances, altering his kit set-up to accommodate.
 "He is now using his left foot as his right arm, Def Leppard style," confirmed Hoppus.
 Doctors advised Barker to rest and not take part in the band's upcoming live dates, including early 2007 jaunts to Australia and Europe.
-Barker nevertheless took part, but following a performance in Amsterdam, the band invited Gil Sharone, then of the Dillinger Escape Plan, to fill-in for him.
+Ultimately, Barker took part for three shows, but following a performance in Amsterdam, the band invited Gil Sharone, then of the Dillinger Escape Plan, to fill-in for the remainder of the dates.
 The tour continued in Australia and Japan, where the band busied themselves with press junkets and appearances.
 Crowds were, according to journalist Joe Shooman, mainly Blink-182 fans.

-Hoppus enjoyed the return to smaller clubs, having spent the prior years touring arenas with Blink-182.
-The band spent April to June 2007 on the Honda Civic Tour of the US and Canada alongside Fall Out Boy, the Academy Is… and Paul Wall.
+In his later memoir, Hoppus described touring for +44 as difficult.
+While he outwardly maintained that he enjoyed the return to smaller clubs at the time, it was a largely demoralizing affair.
+When the band headlined its own shows, they were often in the same clubs and theaters blink-182 had played a decade earlier.
+Financially, the tours were tough; according to Hoppus, most of them lost significant amounts of money, even as the band operated with a stripped-down crew and minimal production.
+For Hoppus, the entire experience underscored how dramatically his career had shifted.
+The band's last major tour, the Honda Civic Tour, took place from April to June 2007 across the US and Canada alongside Fall Out Boy, the Academy Is… and Paul Wall.
 The band began including Blink songs—"What's My Age Again?" and "The Rock Show"—into setlists, despite the band's stance against doing so months before.
 "Travis and I love our history with Blink-182, and it seems a shame to let those songs sit dormant forever because of what happened two years ago," said Hoppus on his blog.
 Hoppus later joined Panic! at the Disco on one date for an acoustic run-through of "What's My Age Again?".